mike-trout/natural-service-base/README.md

 To build the image locally, run:

-`docker build --tag employees-service .`
+`docker build --tag natural-service-base .`

-You must have 'bought' (it is free) the [softwareag/natural-ce](https://hub.docker.com/_/softwareag-natural-ce) image from the Docker Hub Store and accepted the licence agreement.
+You must have 'bought' (it is free) the `softwareag/natural-ce` image from the [Docker Hub Store](https://hub.docker.com/_/softwareag-natural-ce) and accepted the licence agreement.
 You must then `docker login` as the account under which you purchased the `softwareag/natural-ce` image.

 The image is automatically built to [Docker Hub](https://hub.docker.com/r/miketrout/natural-service-base) on a commit to master as `miketrout/natural-service-base:latest`.